Translate this page

 Evening of the re-appearance of the light of the moon – visible in the brief period between sunset and moonset - nearest the vernal equinox.

 Evening of the re-appearance of the light of the moon – visible in the brief period between sunset and moonset - following the vernal equinox..

 Evening of the re-appearance of the light of the moon – visible in the brief period between sunset and moonset- in the month that the wild barley in Israel will be ready for harvesting by the Sunday after Passover (Leviticus 23:10-12).

 The dates for the 3 annual festivals (Exodus 23:14-16)are printed in green, and the annual holy days are in red.

 The dates for the astronomical conjunctions and

 visible new moons are based on Jerusalem time.

-Local time is utilized by some church groups in North America.Crescent Moon Watch shows where the new moon will first be visible
+Local time is utilized by many church groups in North America.Crescent Moon Watch shows where the new moon was first visible

 on the evenings of 24th, 25th & 26th September.

 HM Nautical Almanac Office has more precise data -